-The cargo extraction parachute provides the force to extract an air delivery load from an aircraft.
-The cargo extraction parachute is a flat, circular, ring-slot parachute system used to either initiate the deployment sequence of larger cargo parachutes that are connected to cargo extracted loads from the back of an Air Force Cargo Aircraft or act as a drogue parachute used to extract larger cargo extraction parachutes for the same purpose as mentioned above.
+The cargo extraction parachute provides the necessary force to extract an air-delivery load from an aircraft.
+This flat, circular, ring-slot parachute system is used either to initiate the deployment sequence of larger cargo parachutes attached to airdrop loads from the aft ramp of military cargo aircraft, or to serve as a drogue parachute that deploys even larger extraction parachutes for the same purpose.

-A summary of the characteristics, capabilities and features of the equipment is contained in the followings:
+A summary of the characteristics, capabilities, and features of each equipment size is detailed below:

 Part Number